- About us

-- A sample of your scholarly work, such as an upper-level (third or fourth year) essay, an essay prepared especially for this application, a substantive portion of your honours thesis (if applicable) or samples of any academic publications.
+- A sample of your scholarly work, such as a graduate level essay, an essay prepared especially for this application, a substantive portion of your honours thesis (if applicable) or samples of any academic publications.

 - If your first language is not English then an original TOEFL certificate or IELTS is required.
 International applicants will not be required to complete an English-language test if they have completed a degree at an institution where the language of instruction and examination was in English in a country where English is the primary language.